Story: Security and personal safety

 Neighbourhood Support Groups

-‘Neighbourhood Watch’ became common from the late 1970s and in the early 1980s Neighbourhood Support Groups emerged.
+‘Neighbourhood Watch’ groups were established in many parts of the country in the late 1970s and in the early 1980s Neighbourhood Support Groups emerged.
 Neighbours introduced themselves, swapped phone numbers and agreed to monitor each other’s properties.
 Neighbourhood Watch was aimed at preventing burglaries, while Neighbourhood Support Groups sought to bring together local communities to combat all types of crime.
+In the 2010s these groups continued to build community networks and work with the NZ Police and community organisations.

 Public transport